cfpb/design-manual/ui-toolkit/featured-content-module.md

 FCMs appear below the title and introductory paragraph on a page, and retain that position on all screen sizes.

-FCMs contain a headline, body copy text and a graphical element related to the piece of content being featured.
+FCMs contain a headline, body copy text, and a graphical element related to the piece of content being featured.
 They are a “mini story” and never simply a dominant visual.

 FCMs can appear on any page type, though they are best suited for pages 3rd level and below in the site map.
-They are designed to accommodate pages with either a left hand navigation or right hand sidebar.
+They are designed to accommodate pages with either a left-hand navigation or right-hand sidebar.

 </div>